Words by Paul Reilly, AI engineer, founder of flashbitch.com, a largely AI-generated casino reviews website, technology enthusiast and speaker

 Staying focussed on ‘Why’ rather than ‘How’ is possibly the most valuable lesson I learned throughout the last six year as I explored machine learning.
 Over the next few weeks I’ll break down in detail the steps taken in solving the above machine learning problems as well as share some of the school boy errors I made along the way so you can avoid them.

-It’s important for anyone who’s looking to explore artificial intelligence or perhaps considering implementing artificial intelligence to consider the ongoing implementation as a series of incremental business process optimisations.
+It’s important for anyone who’s looking to explore ai technology or perhaps considering implementing artificial intelligence to consider the ongoing implementation as a series of incremental business process optimisations.
 Find and isolate potential quick wins such as repetitive human tasks.
 Consider what can be easily automated what data is available and what is the specific criteria / action(s) currently being tasked, to assess the risks and understand what the measurement of success looks like.

 You never know, exploring AI in your business might even bring business analysts, project managers and software engineers closer together and live happily ever after.